AbdulrhmanKhormi/coe502/report.md

 # 4. pThreads Implementations:
 pThreads is a POSIX standard for threads.
-It is a set of C programming language types, functions, and constants. pThreads defines a set of types that must be defined in the header file <pthread.h>.
+It is a set of C programming language types, functions, and constants.
 The pThreads implementation is a multithreading implementation of the black scholes model.
 It splits the dataset into chunks, and it processes each chunk in a separate thread.
 Also, it computes the trailing elements in the main thread.
 The elements that are not enough to fill a chunk.
 It extends the scalar implementation to use multiple threads: